scale-tone/DurableFunctionsMonitor/durablefunctionsmonitor.dotnetbackend/README.md

 ```

    This will create a secret with all required config settings and then run [this Docker container](https://hub.docker.com/r/scaletone/durablefunctionsmonitor) with [this deployment yaml](https://github.com/scale-tone/DurableFunctionsMonitor/blob/master/durablefunctionsmonitor.dotnetbackend/dfm-aks-deployment.yaml).
+   WARNING: by default, *all* Task Hubs in the underlying Storage account are accessible.
+To restrict the list of allowed Task Hubs specify an extra **DFM_HUB_NAME** secret value with a comma-separated list of Task Hub names.

 **OR**